 Furthermore, in the previous theoretical frameworks where the discriminator can take arbitrary values, this gradient field is not even defined for any loss $\Lo_{\halpha_g}$.
-Indeed, when the discriminator's loss $\app{\Lo_{\halpha}}{f}$ is only computed on the empirical distribution $\hgamma$ (as it is the case for most GAN formulations), the discriminator optimization problem of \cref{eq:sup_discr} never yields a unique optimal solution outside $\hgamma$.
-This is illustrated by the following straightforward result. \begin{prop}[Ill-Posed Problem in $\app{L^2}{\Omega}$] Suppose that $\gF = \app{L^2}{\Omega}$, $\supp \hgamma \subsetneq \Omega$.
-Then, for all $f, h \in \gF$ coinciding over $\supp \hgamma$, $\app{\Lo_{\halpha}}{f} = \app{\Lo_{\halpha}}{h}$ and \cref{eq:sup_discr} has either no or infinitely many optimal solutions in $\gF$, all coinciding over $\supp \hgamma$. \end{prop} In particular, the set of solutions, if non-empty, contains non-differentiable discriminators as well as discriminators with null or non-informative gradients.
-This underspecification of the discriminator over $\Omega$ makes the gradient of the optimal discriminator in standard GAN analyses ill-defined.

-This signifies that the loss alone does not impose any constraint on the values that $f_{\halpha}$ takes outside $\supp \hgamma$, and more particularly that there are no constraints on the gradients.
-Therefore, an analysis beyond the loss function is necessary to precisely define the learning problem and true loss $\mathscr{C}$ of the generator implicitly defined by the discriminator under alternating optimization.
+Indeed, when the discriminator's loss $\app{\Lo_{\halpha_g}}{f}$ is only computed on the empirical distribution $\hgamma_g$ (as in most GAN formulations), the discriminator optimization problem of \cref{eq:sup_discr} never yields a unique optimal solution outside $\hgamma_g$.
+This is illustrated by the following straightforward result. \begin{prop}[Ill-Posed Problem in $\app{L^2}{\Omega}$] Suppose that $\gF = \app{L^2}{\Omega}$, $\supp \hgamma_g \subsetneq \Omega$.
+Then, for all $f, h \in \gF$ coinciding over $\supp \hgamma_g$, $\app{\Lo_{\halpha_g}}{f} = \app{\Lo_{\halpha_g}}{h}$ and \cref{eq:sup_discr} has either no or infinitely many optimal solutions in $\gF$, all coinciding over $\supp \hgamma_g$. \end{prop} In particular, the set of solutions, if non-empty, contains non-differentiable discriminators as well as discriminators with null or non-informative gradients.
+This signifies that the loss alone does not impose any constraint on the values that $f_{\halpha_g}$ takes outside $\supp \hgamma_g$, and more particularly on its gradients.
+Thus, this underspecification of the discriminator over $\Omega$ makes the gradient of the optimal discriminator in standard GAN analyses ill-defined.
+Therefore, an analysis beyond the loss function is necessary to precisely determine the learning problem and true loss $\mathscr{C}$ of the generator implicitly defined by the discriminator under alternating optimization.